 - My Account

 *The birth of Estevanico is celebrated on this date in c 1503.
 Estevanico was a Black North African interpreter with Spain’s exploration of the Americas.

 He was a native of Azamor on the Atlantic coast of Morocco.
 In Spain before 1527, he was baptized as a Catholic and became the slave of Andrés Dorantes de Carranza.
 He accompanied his master as a member of the Pánfilo de Narváez expedition, approximately 300 men who landed in mid-April 1528 near present-day Tampa Bay, Florida.
-Permanently separated from his support vessels, Narváez and his command marched up the inner Florida coast and by late summer arrived near the mouth of the Wakulla River in the Florida panhandle.
+Permanently separated from his support vessels, Narváez and his command marched up the inner Florida coast and, by late summer, arrived near the mouth of the Wakulla River in the Florida panhandle.

-At that time, the surviving Spaniards and at least one African numbered just less than 250 men, the others having died of accidents or been killed by Indigenous natives.
+At that time, the surviving Spaniards and at least one African numbered less than 250 men, the others having died of accidents or been killed by Indigenous natives.
 Narváez chose to slaughter his horses, build five makeshift barges, and attempt to sail along the Gulf Coast toward Mexico.
-The five rafts left Florida in September and the craft containing Estevanico was placed under the joint command of Dorantes and Alonso Castillo Maldonado.
+The five rafts left Florida in September, and the craft containing Estevanico was placed under the joint command of Dorantes and Alonso Castillo Maldonado.
 After a month at sea, that raft landed on Galveston Island, or perhaps more likely to the west of it.
-By spring 1529 those three men the only survivors from their craft had traveled on foot down the (now) Texas coast to the environs of Matagorda Bay.
+By spring 1529, those three men, the only survivors from their craft, had traveled on foot down the (now) Texas coast to the environs of Matagorda Bay.